 - Sanofi Pasteur has TheraCys 81 mg vials for intravesical injection on back order and the company estimates a release date in second quarter of 2015.1

-- Merck has Tice BCG 50 mg vials for intravesical injection on back order and the company estimates a release date of October 2014.
-Merck will release product as it becomes available and according to when orders were placed.2
+- Merck has Tice BCG 50 mg vials for intravesical injection on intermittent back order and the company is releasing product as it becomes available.
+Merck is releasing product according to when orders were placed.2

 Implications for Patient Care